neuroticnetworks/challenges/python/readme.md

 ### Instructions
 * Fork this repository.
 * Create a new branch for your work.
+* Follow the additional instructions in stripe.ipynb
 * Push up any changes to your branch, and open a pull request.
 * Don't feel it needs to be perfect — incomplete work is totally fine.
-We'd love to help get it ready for merging.
+* We'd love to help get it ready for merging!